 At the same time, strict rationing was imposed.
-Villages in turn were cordoned at dawn and searched for hidden food in the houses.
+Villages in turn were cordoned at dawn and searched for hidden food in the houses. were cordoned at dawn and searched for hidden food in the houses.
 Food inspectors checked stocks in shops and removed surpluses.
 Tighter curfews were imposed.
 All the logging areas in the Tenang area were closed for six months from 1 January.
-Police, reinforced by women searchers and troops, manned fifty-four gates through which villagers went out to work from Segamat Town and from the twenty villages and labour lines which contained a significant proportion of Chinese.
+Police, reinforced by women searchers and troops, manned fifty-four gates through which villages and labour lines which contained a significant trenty villages and labour lines which contained a significant proportion of Chinese.

+proportion of Chinese.
 This required considerable reinforcement of police.
 The number of police required to man the gates is shown on Figure 23.
 In all, 308 of the 527 police in the District were on gate checks at peak periods.
-These figures do not include 6 platoons of Chinese Home Guards in the three main villages in the Selumpur area, nor the Malay Home

-Guards in 15 of the 34 Malay Kampongs.

-In relation to the small number of guerrillas (believed to be 33 at this stage, but in fact nearer 25),11 and bearing in mind that there were also three battalions in the district, the ratio of Security Forces to guerrillas was extremely high.
+These figures do not include 6 platoons of Chinese Home Guards in the three main villages in the Selumpur area, nor the Malay Home Guards in 15 of the 34 Malay Kampongs.
+In relation to the small number of guerrillas (believed to be 33 at this stage, but in fact nearer 25).11 and bearing in mind that there were also three battalions in the district, the ratio of Security Forces to guerrillas was extremely high.
 On the other hand, the police were not employed against the guerrillas at all, but in controlling the population.
-In the villages about which the operation was conducted, there was an average of about one policeman or home guard to every fifty people.
-Even these figures, however, do underline the immense effort which had to be concentrated to dig out the Communist roots in hard core areas.
+In the villages about which the operation was conducted, there was an average of about one policeman or home guard to very fifty people.
+Even these figures, however, do underline the immense effort which had to be concentrated to dig out the Communist roots in hard core areas. in hard core areas.

+In hard core areas.
 The peak periods for searching at the village gates were when the bulk of the rubber tappers went out to work (6.0 to 7.0 a.m.) and when they returned (1.30 to 2.30 p.m.).
 It was not possible in these periods to search every tapper meticulously, and the aim was to search 20 per cent thoroughly each morning.
 British troops helped in these searches, and became adept at sensing whom to search.
-The smallholders, in particular, were smuggling out rice in small quantities - concealed at intimate places on their bodies, in the tubular frames of bicycles, in bicycle pumps, in tins concealed in night soil buckets, and in the hollow bamboo poles which the villagers used as yokes to carry these buckets.
+The in these searches, and occame augp at sensing whom to search.
+And smallholders, in particular, were smuggling out rice in small quantities - concealed at intimate places on their bodies, in the tubular frames of bicycles, in bicycle pumps, in tins concealed in night soil buckets, and in the hollow bamboo poles which the villagers used as yokes to carry these buckets.

 The rice ration was severe.
-Adult males received 3 katties (that is, about 4 lb.) per week, while females and children under 12 had only $2\frac{1}{2}$.
-No individual was allowed to hold more than one week's ration, and no retailer more than two weeks'.
+Adult males received 3 katties (that is, about 4 lb.) per week, while females and children under 12 had only 21/2.
+No individual was allowed to hold more than one week's ration. and no retailer more than two weeks'.
 On 31 estate labour lines12 all rice was cooked in central kitchens, and the people were not allowed to hold any dry rice at all, but they could buy as much cooked rice as they liked at meal times.

 In all, 17 types of food were restricted, including salt and all dried and tinned foods.
-On the other hand fresh meat, fresh fruit, live poultry, vegetables and root tapioca were not restricted, provided that the possessor could, if called upon, satisfy a magistrate's court that he was holding them for lawful purposes.
+On the other hand fresh meat, fresh fruit, live poultry, vegetables and root tapicca were not restricted, provided that the possessor could, if called upon, satisfy a magistrate's court that he was holding them for lawful purposes.